How to relax sphincter muscles for constipation (Dr. Farahat).

 - It will give you more time to relax and take control of your conscious breathing and conscious relaxation of your sphincters.

-- More inline with your anal sphincter physiology, as its relaxation is a gradual process.
+- More in line with your ianal sphincter physiology, as its relaxation is a gradual process.

-- It gives time to your anal canal to accommodate the large-sized poop of constipation.
+- It gives time to your anorectal canal to accommodate the large-sized poop of constipation.

 - Also, it greatly decreases the painful sensation and allows your brain to develop the power of pain tolerance.